 A pilgrimage to Czestochowa, to Black Madonna’s Sanctuary, after a visit to Wadowice, John Paul II’s birthplace, then to Kalwaria Zebrzydowska’s Sanctuary and Silesia’s mining area;

-A trip to Lublin in order to visit Sandomierz’s picturesque medieval city Kazimierz and, of course, John Paul II Catholic University in Lublin which will be celebrating its 100th anniversary in 2018.
+A trip to Lublin in order to visit Sandomierz’s picturesque medieval city, and also Kazimierz and, of course, John Paul II Catholic University in Lublin which will be celebrating its 100th anniversary in 2018.

 The stay can be extended until Sunday, April 3rd 2016 if you would like to take part in the festivities in the honor of the Divine Mercy that will take place in Lagiewniki’s Sanctuary of Divine Mercy in Kraków.
 This will also be the tenth anniversary of John Paul II’s death.